SEO Beginner Updated 2026-03-22

 What happens to my rankings when I switch to HTTPS?

-Done correctly — with proper 301 redirects from HTTP to HTTPS — there’s typically a minor fluctuation followed by stabilization or improvement.
+Done correctly.
+With proper 301 redirects from HTTP to HTTPS.
+There’s typically a minor fluctuation followed by stabilization or improvement.
 A botched migration with missing redirects can cause temporary ranking drops.
 Always redirect every URL individually.

-Want SEO-optimized content on a technically sound site? theStacc publishes 30 articles to your site every month — automatically.
+Want SEO-optimized content on a technically sound site? theStacc publishes 30 articles to your site every month.
+Automatically.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime